 The paper proceeds as follows.
 Section 1 describes the wartime patent secrecy policy, the context in which it arose, and its legacy today.
 Section 2 introduces the data, and Section 3 summarizes the empirical characteristics of the secrecy order program.
-Section 4 estimates the effects of secrecy orders on follow-on invention, using both citation- and content-based measures.
-Section 5 examines the effects of the secrecy order program on invention commercialization.
+Section 4 estimates the effects of secrecy orders on follow-on invention, using both citation- and content-based measures, and discusses two channels that might explain these results.
+Section 5 studies the effects of secrecy orders on commercialization of invention.
 Section 6 then asks whether the program was ultimately effective.
-Section 7 concludes by discussing the implications of these findings for research and policy relating to invention secrecy today.
+Section 7 concludes by discussing alternative views on the importance of these findings and remaining questions for research on modern invention secrecy strategies.